jesse-ai/docs/docs/import-candles.md

 # Importing Candles

-To run backtest simulations on your trading strategies, first you need historical candles.
+You need historical candles to run backtest simulations.
 The command to import candles is:

 ```bash
 jesse import-candles 'exchange' 'symbol' 'start_date'